andsalves/doctrine-elastic/README.md

     }
 }
 ```
 This entity represents, in Elasticsearch, a type named 'foo_type', that belongs to an index named 'foo_index'.
-Note the class annotation @ElasticORM\Type with these informations.
-The property annotation @ElasticORM\Field represents a field from _source of a document into 'foo_type' type. @ElasticORM\MetaField annotation represents a metafield, like _id. @ElasticORM\MetaField _id is required for an entity, and must be a public property.
+Note the class annotation @ElasticORM\Type with these definitions.
+The property annotation @ElasticORM\Field represents a field from the _source of a document inside the 'foo_type' type.
+The @ElasticORM\MetaField annotation represents a metafield, like _id. @ElasticORM\MetaField _id is required for an entity, and must be a public property.

-Only properties with @ElasticORM\Field annotation will be considered as document fields.
-In elasticsearch, the document column name will be the 'name' property from @ElasticORM\Field annotation from class property, just like 'type' annotation property.
+Only properties with @ElasticORM\Field annotation will be considered document fields.
+In elasticsearch, the document column name will be the 'name' property from @ElasticORM\Field annotation from the class property, just like the 'type' annotation property.

-A more detailed explanation about fields customization and types (just like nested and date types, 'format' annotation property etc), will be available soon.

 ### Inserting Documents
-Now, is very simple to make CRUD operations through ElasticEntityManager.
+With this library, making CRUD operations through ElasticEntityManager is really simple.
 Assuming you have an ElasticEntityManager instance in a variable called $elasticEntityManager:
 ```php
 $newFoo = new DoctrineElastic\Entity\FooType(); // Or wherever be your entity